DFE-Digital/ecf-gov-guidance/content/transferring-early-career-teachers.md

 $CTA

-Sign into the manage training for early career teachers service to tell us as soon as you know an ECT will be:
+Sign into the '[Manage training for early career teachers](https://manage-training-for-early-career-teachers.education.gov.uk/)' service to report that an early career teacher is:

 * transferring to your school part-way through their induction
 * transferring away from your school part-way through their induction

-We need this information so both schools receive the correct funding.
+This is so that both schools receive the correct funding.

-## What to do when an ECT transfers to your school

-Report the transfer to the appropriate body you’ve appointed for the ECT.
-They’ll need to complete some checks and update the ECT’s record with the Teaching Regulation Agency (TRA).
+You also need to report the transfer to the appropriate body you’ve appointed for the early career teacher.

-Ask the ECT or their previous school to provide records of any assessments and progress reviews completed so far.
+Ask the early career teacher or their previous school to provide records of any assessments and progress reviews completed so far.

-## How to continue an ECT’s training

-ECTs should continue with their existing ECF-based training programme if at all possible.
+Early career teachers should continue with their existing training programme if at all possible.

-Where this is not possible, you’ll need to make arrangements for the ECT to continue their ECF-based training with a different training provider or by another delivery method.
+Where this is not possible, you’ll need to make arrangements for them to continue their training with a different training provider or by another delivery method.

 You should discuss these arrangements with: